 The four operations are addition, subtraction, multiplication and division.
 You will already be using these in your daily life (whether you realise it or not!).
 Working within Health & Social Care requires us to carry out maths all the time – for example, working out how many staff need to be on duty for a night shift in a hospital, calculating how many times a patient needs to take their medication each day or supporting a family with planning a weekly budget.

 Everyday maths 1 allows the use of a calculator throughout, so you do not need to be able to work out these calculations by hand – but you do need to understand what each operation does and when to use it.

 - Addition (+) is used when you want to find the total, or sum, of two or more amounts.

 - Multiplication (×) is also used for totals and sums, but when there is more than one of the same number.
-For example, if you bought five packs of apples that cost £1.20 each, to find out the total amount of money you would spend the sum would be 5 × £1.20.
+For example, if you bought five packs of disposable gloves that cost £1.20 each, to find out the total amount of money you would spend the sum would be 5 × £1.20.

 In this section you have:

 - learned how to read, write, order and compare positive numbers

 - looked at different ways of using negative numbers in everyday life